colpalm/personal-site/content/posts/samples.md

 How does this in-line code look? `print("Hello from python-experiments!")`

 ## Table
+Text above the table.

 | Name | Age | M/F |
 |------|-----|-----|
 | Joe  | 25  | M   |
 | Lou  | 25  | F   |

+And text below the table.